canonical/microcloud/doc/tutorial/get_started.rst

 It uses virtual machines in LXD, so you don't need any extra hardware to follow the tutorial.

 .. tip::
-   In this tutorial, we'll use four virtual machines in LXD for the MicroCloud cluster members.
+   In this tutorial, we use four virtual machines in LXD for the MicroCloud cluster members.
    You can use a different number of machines if you want, but the minimum number of required machines is three.

+   We limit each virtual machine to 2 GiB of RAM, which is less than the recommended hardware requirements.
+   In the context of the tutorial, this amount of RAM is sufficient.
+   However, in a production environment, make sure to use machines that fulfil the :ref:`hardware-requirements`.

 1. Install and initialise LXD
 -----------------------------